NaluCFD/Nalu/docs/source/theory/boundaryConditions.rst

 The standard symmetry boundary condition applies zero diffusion at the boundary for scalar quantities, which effectively results in those scalars having a zero boundary-normal gradient.
-There are situations, especially for atmospheric flows in which the user may desire a finite boundary-normal gradient of temperature.
-For example, the atmospheric boundary layer is often simulated with a stably stratified capping inversion in which the temperature linearly increases with height all the way to the upper domain boundary.
-We apply symmetry conditions to this upper boundary for momentum, but we specify the boundary-normal temperature gradient on this boundary to match the capping inversion's gradient.
+There are situations in which the user may desire a finite boundary-normal gradient of temperature.
+Here, we apply symmetry conditions to this upper boundary for momentum, but we specify the boundary-normal temperature gradient on this boundary to match the desired gradient.

 This is an option in the symmetry boundary condition specification, which appears in the input file as: